TotallySly/001.-OWN-PROJECT--football-training-website--html-css/README.md

 - A sign-up form for the user and owner to receive information regarding new members to the training sessions.
 - Profiles of the coaches.
 - Google Maps embedded to show the location of the training sessions.
-- Links to different Social Media related to the club.
+- Links to different social media related to the club.

 ***